Host a Party with a Purpose

 We want to know all about your event and help to support you to be successful.
-Complete the Third Party Event application at www.guidedogs.org before initiating your event.
-A third party event application must be completed and submitted to Southeastern Guide Dog’s Philanthropy Department for approval at least 30 days prior to the event.
+Complete the DIY Event application at www.guidedogs.org before initiating your event.
+A DIY event application must be completed and submitted to Southeastern Guide Dog’s Philanthropy Department for approval at least 30 days prior to the event.
 You will be contacted within one week from the day your application is received.

 2. Who will be organizing/running your event?

 In order to plan and execute a successful fundraiser, make sure that you have ample support from friends, family, or others in your organization.
 For large-scale events, we suggest forming a planning committee, as Southeastern Guide Dogs does for its annual Walkathon.
 Your planners or planning committee must be large enough to get the work done without overtaxing any one individual.
 The enthusiasm and dedication of the organizers is essential to the success of the event.

 3. Brainstorm ideas to choose the “right” event or promotion.

 The type of event or promotion chosen should fit the size, interests, talents, contacts, and time availability of the planning committee.